Distributed estimation through parallel approximants: Proof of Theorem

-\section{Proof of Theorem \ref{Quantile:thm:strong_consistency}}
+\section{Proof of Theorem \ref{Quantile:thm:_prop}}

-Observe from the statement of Theorem \ref{Quantile:thm:strong_consistency} that $\hat{q}_{\:J,\:p}(X)$ is defined to be the minimizer of a continuous function in the compact interval $[0,1]$, and so it always exists.
-Given that $\hat{q}_{\:J,\:p}(X)$ is defined to be the minimizer over $[0,1]$ of a periodic-trigonometric function, however, it may fail to be unique.
-However, as will be shown in the proof below, as $J$ becomes large, then $\hat{q}_{\:J,\:p}(X)$ almost surely $[P]$ lies in the interval $(0,1)$, and furthermore is guaranteed to approach $\hat{q}_{\:J}(X)$.
+Observe from the statement of Theorem \ref{Quantile:thm:_prop} that $\hat{q}_{\:J,\:p}(X)$ is defined to be the minimizer of a continuous function in the compact interval $[0,1]$, and is guaranteed to exist.
+However, due to the periodic nature of this function in $[0,1]$, it may fail to be unique.
+Indeed, Lemma \ref{Quantile:lemma:population-expression} shows that, $\hat{q}_{\:J,\:p}(X)$ almost surely $[P]$ lies in the interval $(0,1)$, and furthermore in Lemma \ref{Quantile:lemma:sample-asymptotic}, it is guaranteed to approach $\hat{q}_{\:J}(X)$, as $J \to \infty$.